-- A. The School Board of Sarasota County Curriculum for elementary students is the standards/benchmarks of the Florida State Board adopted Florida Standards in English Language Arts and mathematics and Next Generation Sunshine State Standards in science/health, social studies, physical education and the arts. - B. All teachers shall provide instruction that supports student mastery of the Florida Standards and the Next Generation Sunshine State Standards curriculum.
+- A. The School Board of Sarasota County Curriculum for elementary students is the standards/benchmarks of the Florida State Board adopted Florida Standards in Language Arts and mathematics and Next Generation Sunshine State Standards in language arts, mathematics, science/health, social studies, physical education and the arts. - B. All teachers shall provide instruction that supports student mastery of the Florida Standards and the Next Generation Sunshine State Standards curriculum.
 Students in K-5 shall have regular study of mathematics, science/health, language arts, art, music, social studies and physical education.
 Technology skills will be taught in the above subjects.
-All students will be instructed using the Florida Standards for English Language Arts (ELA) and Mathematics.
-Social Studies and Science will continue to use the Next Generation Sunshine State Standards. - C. Each school will offer instruction for English Language Learners that complies with the 1990 LULAC/META Consent Decree and with the Sarasota District ELL/LEP Plan.
+Beginning in the 2014-2015 school year, Aall students will be instructed using the Florida Standards for English Language Arts (ELA) and Mathematics.
+Social Studies and Science will continue to use the Next Generation Sunshine State Standards.

+C. Each school will offer instruction for English Language Learners that complies with the 1990 LULAC/META Consent Decree and with the Sarasota District ELL/LEP Plan.